College of Architecture, Planning and Public Affairs

 The School of Architecture is also central to realizing the goals of the university's 2020 Strategic Plan, particularly in its emphasis on Sustainable Urban Communities (details of the plan can be read at http://www.uta.edu/strategicplan/).
 Faculty with research interests that relate to this theme are particularly encouraged to apply.
 The School is also committed to diversifying its faculty to better represent the student body, which is among the most diverse in the country; UT Arlington is certified as a Hispanic Serving Institution by the U.S. Department of Education.

-Preferred: experience mentoring women and minority faculty and students; research and/or creative practice focused in an area related to Sustainable Urban Communities as defined in the university's 2020 Strategic Plan; administrative experience.
+Preferredqualifications: licensure/professional registration is strongly preferred; experience mentoring women and minority faculty and students; record of peer-reviewed research/creative practice focused in an area related to Sustainable Urban Communities as defined in the university's 2020 Strategic Plan, field of specialty as noted above; ability to teach elective courses in history/theory.

 Please direct questions to Theresa Ross, Business Operations Manager for CAPPA at email@example.com